spazznolo/spazznolo.github.io/_posts/2022-10-22-general-update-2.md

 </p>
 <p>
 GOOGLE COLAB
 I'm currently using Google Colab to train the computer vision model.
 I've looked around, and for my current needs (research), it fits.
 Easy to use, compatible with Roboflow, offers a free-to-use GPU (though it disconnects with inactivity).
+I'm currently using Google Colab to train a YOLOv5 model.
 </p>
 <p>
 YOLOv5